 LEO BASSI’S STORY

-The duck priest, just one of Leo Bassi’s personas, arrived onto the stage of life in 1952, born to two circus performers while they were on tour in America.
-Staying close to his parents, he trained as a traditional clown and later joined them as one third of the Bassi Trio.
+Leo Bassi, the pensioner behind the Duck priest, arrived onto the stage of life in 1952, born to two circus performers while they were on tour in America.
+Staying close to his parents, Leo trained as a traditional clown and later joined them as one third of the Bassi Trio.

 Leo Bassi went solo, travelling from Europe to Japan through Pakistan and Thailand.
 He abandoned the theatre and took to the streets – a platform where he was able to explore performance techniques much truer to his character.